 top of page

 Tina’s appreciation for natural medicine began at an early age.
 Born into a family of nature-lovers she spent most of her childhood outdoors and was enchanted by the magic of the natural world, from the way the flowers turned their faces to the sun, to the way the moon made the tide wash in and out against the shore.
 Her endless questioning about nature led to an early apprenticeship in the ways of garden plants, and she was taught by her mother how to use herbs in food and first aid while she was still a child.
-Being sensitive to certain chemicals, additives and ingredients meant an early awareness or appreciation of what did and didn't work for her body, and which plants in their medicinal or food forms could be relied on as allies or helpers.
+Being sensitive to many different chemicals and food additives meant an early awareness or appreciation of what did and didn't work for her body, and which plants in their medicinal or food forms could be relied on as allies or helpers.

-After working in herbal medicine dispensaries through her teenage years Tina travelled to China and began to explore Chinese philosophies on health, art and yang sheng, or nourishing life.
-What she learnt about Chinese medicine and eastern mysticism resonated with a young Tina, and back in Sydney she went on to study Buddhism, the Hindu goddess, Confucianism and Daoism at university, as well as art history, film and gender studies.
-She then completed her Australian qualifications in Chinese Medicine (acupuncture and herbs).
+Tina's passion for medicinal flowers, trees and foods, was matched by her interest in stories, poetry and ideas from east Asia.
+So when the opportunity came to travel, Tina went to China and began to explore the country's philosophies on health, art and yang sheng, or nourishing life.
+What she learnt about Chinese medicine and eastern mysticism deeply resonated with a young Tina, and back in Sydney she went on to study Buddhism, Confucianism and Daoism at university, as well as art history, film and gender studies.
+She then completed her Australian qualifications in Chinese Medicine (acupuncture and herbs), and opened her own practice.

 IMG_20160927_140637_resized_1.jpg